hagl-external/OpenLabelingFormat/README.md

 The Open Labeling Format is a specification aimed at labeling (not only) automotive sensor data.

 ## Details
-The specification is based on JSON schema draft-07.
+For a complete description of the OLF please read the white-paper.

 ## Requirements
 The OLF schema has been designed using Liquid Studio 2019 - JSON Editor Edition 17.1.5.9520 offered by [Liquid Technologies](https://www.liquid-technologies.com).
+It is based on JSON schema draft-07.

 Python scripts require the following package versions: